Govind Karjol: Personal life

-Govind Karjol was born in karajol bijapur, Karnataka.
+Govind Karjol was born in Karajol, Bijapur, Karnataka.

+He is born in Karajola Village in Vijayapura district.

 Politics

 He is a five-term member of Karnataka Legislative Assembly from Mudhol constituency.
 He was also the Deputy Leader of Opposition in Karnataka Legislative Assembly from 25 May 2018 to 26 July 2019, and he was also serving as the Deputy Leader of the house in Karnataka Legislative Assembly from 26 August 2019.

 He is also a Karnataka State Vice-President of BJP.

 He was appointed Minister of State, Public Works Department and Social Welfare in 4th B.S.Yediurappa Ministry.

 He is 5th time winner in Mudhol Legislative Assembly Constituency.